Experienced Atlanta DUI Lawyers at Chestney & Sullivan

 All Atlanta DUI cases pending in Atlanta Municipal Court were assigned to Judge Terrinee Gundy.
 However, Judge Teresa Mann is now presiding over DUI cases.
 The prosecutors (called solicitors) represent the City of Atlanta/State of Georgia in prosecuting your Atlanta case.
 There are three prosecutors in Judge Mann’s court: Luther Dennis, Courtney Sallette, and Steve West.
 Cases are divided between the prosecutors based on your last name.
 The Solicitor General is Raines Carter, who oversees the team of prosecutors in each of the nine courtrooms in Atlanta Municipal Court, including Judge Mann’s court.

 Judge Mann moves her court cases quickly, so it is essential to hire an attorney right away so that the attorney can investigate possible defenses in your case.
-Otherwise, the court or the prosecution, on its motion, will send your case to state court for prosecution.
+Otherwise, the court or the prosecution, on its own motion, will send your case to state court for prosecution.
 If that happens, you may lose a valuable opportunity to conduct a timely investigation into the facts of your case and negotiate a successful resolution to your charges in Atlanta Municipal Court.
 If your case is sent to Fulton or DeKalb County State Court, it may be months before an investigation can be completed.

 What if I was booked into the Fulton County Jail on my Atlanta Driving Under the Influence charge?